GRAC: Self-Guided and Self-Regularized Actor-Critic: Conclusion

 \section{Conclusion}

 Leveraging neural networks as function approximators, DRL has been successfully demonstrated on a range of decision-making and control tasks.
 However, the nonlinear function approximators also introduce issues such as divergence and overestimation.
-We proposed a self-regularized TD-learning method to address divergence without requiring a target network that may slow down learning progress.
+As our main contribution, we proposed a self-regularized TD-learning method to address divergence without requiring a target network that may slow down learning progress.
 The proposed method is agnostic to the specific Q-learning method and can be added to any of them.
-We introduced Max-min Double Q-learning to mitigate over-estimation while reducing the discrepancy between the two Q functions and to provide a better approximation of the Bellman optimality operator.
 In addition, we propose self-guided policy improvement by combining policy-gradient with zero-order optimization such as the Cross Entropy Method.
 This helps to search for actions associated with higher Q-values in a broad neighborhood and is robust to local noise in the Q function approximation.
-Taken together, these three components define \emph{GRAC}, a novel self-guided and self-regularized actor critic algorithm.
+Taken together, these components define \emph{GRAC}, a novel self-guided and self-regularized actor critic algorithm.
 We evaluate our method on the suite of OpenAI gym tasks, achieving or outperforming state of the art in every environment tested.